learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 It's important to use trees that have a great deal of stored food energy.
 It's this stored food energy that the mushroom mycelium processes and uses to intermittently create fruiting bodies to spread spores.
-While most of the mushroom exists in the form of a web of mycelium growing throughouut the log the visible fruiting bodies are what we pick and what everybody refers to as mushrooms.
+While most of the mushroom exists in the form of a web of mycelium growing throughout the log the visible fruiting bodies are what we pick and what everybody refers to as mushrooms.

 Deciduous trees have the least food energy in the late Spring and early summer.
 They have used up